Hey, are we two peas in a pod by planning to blanch corn in the microwave? (or two humans with too-many-corns-in-their kitchens)

 Did you just buy too many pieces of corn in the hopes of enjoying it well past the summer season? (psst…not judging, but so did I!
 Who in their right mind wouldn’t want to enjoy this summer bounty for as long as you can)

-If I’m right then and you’re actually stuck looking for a way to blanch corn in a microwave, then you’ve found the right guide.
+If I’m right, then and you’re actually stuck looking for a way to blanch corn in microwave, then you’ve found the right guide.
 In this article, I’ll go over everything you need to know about blanching corn in the microwave so that you can have delicious and sweet corn all year long!

 How to blanch Corn in the Microwave?